 Where multiple streams combine, the smaller stream is called a tributary.
-In the image above, the Ohio and Mississippi Rivers meet, and the Ohio River is considered a tributary at this junction.
+In Figure 6.2.3, the Ohio and Mississippi Rivers meet, and the Ohio River is considered a tributary at this junction.
 Streams will eventually run down the landscape and the water molecules could infiltrate into the ground, evaporate into the atmosphere, or continue to run-off until it intersects with a large body of water, like an ocean or a lake.